Ken Barger

 Remember, you are the one who is responsible for your own learning.
 Your motivation, determination, and discipline will make the greatest difference in how effectively you learn, no matter how well developed your intellectual abilities are.
 These learning behaviors will also make the greatest difference as you continue to learn after college in your job, personal life, and as a responsible citizen of society long after college.
 Development of your abilities to learn is what makes a college education worth so much in our society, and being an effective learner is what prepares you to be successful in your careers and personal life, and to be a contributing member of society.

 This can actually be a good sign!
-Educational psychologists say that frustration can mean that we recognize that we are about to cross a threshold to a new degree of learning.
+Educational psychologists say that frustration can mean that we recognize that we are about to cross a threshold to a new level of learning.
 This can be frightening, because we realize that we face an unknown new way of perceiving and experiencing life.
 We will not be able to fall back on simple, comfortable explanations.

 Yes, it does mean that we will not be the same.
 We will see life in a new way.
 We will be able to see more ideas illustrated in daily life, new relationships and influences, new insights into alternatives and solutions, and make more sound judgments.
 Our understandings will be more comprehensive, deeper, and more balanced.
 We will be more open to what life has to offer.